-This is the first post of a new blog by Vernon Miles Kerr, writer by avocation even if not fully by vocation.
+This was the first post of a new blog by Vernon Miles Kerr, writer by avocation even if not fully by vocation.
 Everything here will be presented on a take-it-or-leave-it basis.
 If you like it, that makes me happy.
 If you don’t like it, I’m not surprised.
 Everyone has personal tastes and preferences.
 I’m thinking that there will be a small percentage of readers who just love any given piece, an equally small percentage who despise it and a vast majority who are ho-hum about it and might skim through looking for something more interesting–or even skim right out of here looking for a more appropriate way to spend their valuable time.

 That is the absolute beauty of the internet.
 No longer does an aspiring author have to kowtow to the great gatekeepers of the publishing world who, though relatively few in number, once controlled everything reaching the printed page and hence the public eye, worldwide.
 Would that someone with that weight of responsibility to history and to human culture were wise, imaginative and daring in the execution of their duties, but sadly, that was seldom the case.
 Often the entrance-criteria to those holies of holy, the publishing houses, were personal taste, purely commercial considerations and personal prejudices.
 The personal experience of the revered and truly iconic American poet Emily Dickinson is a case in point.